wdporter/i-am-that-vuepress/71-in-self-awareness-you-learn-about-yourself/readme.md

 **Q:**&ensp;If all things come to an end, why did they appear at all?

-**M:**&ensp;Creätion is in the very nature of consciousness.
+**M:**&ensp;Creation is in the very nature of consciousness.
 Consciousness causes appearances.
 Reality is beyond consciousness.

 **Q:**&ensp;While we are conscious of appearances, how is it that we are not conscious that these are mere appearances?

 **M:**&ensp;The mind covers up reality without knowing it.
 To know the nature of the mind you need intelligence, the capacity to look at the mind in silent and dispassionate awareness.

-**Q:**&ensp;If I am of the nature of all-pervading consciousness, how could ignoreänce and illusion happen to me?
+**Q:**&ensp;If I am of the nature of all-pervading consciousness, how could ignorance and illusion happen to me?

-**M:**&ensp;Neither ignoreänce nor illusion ever happened to you.
-Find the self to which you ascribe ignoreänce and illusion and your question will be answered.
-You talk as if you know the self and see it to be under the sway of ignoreänce and illusion.
-But, in fact, you do not know the self, nor are you aware of ignoreänce.
-By all means become aware — this will bring you to the self and you will realise that there is neither ignoreänce nor delusion in it.
+**M:**&ensp;Neither ignorance nor illusion ever happened to you.
+Find the self to which you ascribe ignorance and illusion and your question will be answered.
+You talk as if you know the self and see it to be under the sway of ignorance and illusion.
+But, in fact, you do not know the self, nor are you aware of ignorance.
+By all means become aware — this will bring you to the self and you will realise that there is neither ignorance nor delusion in it.
 It is like saying, “If there is sun, how can darkness be?”.
-As under a stone there will be darkness however strong the sunlight, so in the shadow of the ‘I am the body’ consciousness there must be ignoreänce and illusion.
+As under a stone there will be darkness however strong the sunlight, so in the shadow of the ‘I am the body’ consciousness there must be ignorance and illusion.

-**Q:**&ensp;But why did the body consciousness come into beïng?
+**Q:**&ensp;But why did the body consciousness come into being?

 **M:**&ensp;Don’t ask ‘why’, ask ‘how’.
-It is in the nature of creätive imagination to identify itself with its creätions.
+It is in the nature of creative imagination to identify itself with its creations.
 You can stop it any moment by switching off attention.
 Or through investigation.

-**Q:**&ensp;Does creätion come before investigation?
+**Q:**&ensp;Does creation come before investigation?

-**M:**&ensp;First you creäte a world, then the ‘I am’ becomes a person who is not happy for variöus reasons.
+**M:**&ensp;First you create a world, then the ‘I am’ becomes a person who is not happy for various reasons.
 He goes out in search of happiness, meets a *guru* who tells him, “You are not a person; find who you are”.
 He does it and goes beyond.

 **Q:**&ensp;Why did he not do it at the very start?